EBottcher/csharp-copilot-workshop/README.md

     }
 }
 ```
-Use the built-in `insert` button (see below) in the chat response interface to insert at the cursor in your `UserService.cs` file.
+Use the built-in `insert` button (see below) in the chat response interface to insert at the cursor in your `Program.cs` file.

 <img src="./images/copilot_insert.png" alt="GitHub Copilot Insert" width="250"/>